oohlaf/dotsecrets/README.rst

 ordering in the file is retained.

 The second example shows a filter for hiding your nickname in an Irssi configuration file.
+The encoding field will make sure the file is opened in the specified encoding (default encoding is utf-8).
 The regular expression matches any line containing the word nick followed by whitespace and one or more alphanumeric characters.
 A match is replaced by ``nick = "$DotSecrets: nickname$";``.

 Similar for the filter to hide your real name in the same file.
 The regular expression matches any line containing ``real_name`` followed by an equal sign, quoted text and a final semi-colon.
 A match is replaced by ``real_name = "$DotSecrets: realname$";``.

-Please note that the description and number fields are optional.
+Please note that the description, numbered and encoding fields are optional.

 The regular expressions and substitutions follow the Python regular expression syntax [6]_.
 Substitutions can reference regex groups ``(...)`` using ``\number`` syntax.
-To make it easier to define complex regular expressions, the following hortcuts are available.
+To make it easier to define complex regular expressions, the following shortcuts are available.
 They are defined as regex comments ``(?#...)``:

 ======================  ====================================================